Ik-cyber/auto-daily-commit/README.md

-# Auto Daily Commit GitHub Action
+# Auto Daily Randomized Commits GitHub Action

-This project helps you set up an **automatic daily commit system** using GitHub Actions.
-It automatically adds a timestamp to a log file every day and pushes the commit to keep your GitHub contribution graph active (keep your "greens" alive! 🌱).
+This project helps you set up an **automatic, randomized daily commit system** using GitHub Actions.
+It automatically adds a timestamp to a log file multiple times per day and pushes the commits to keep your GitHub contribution graph active (keep your "greens" alive! 🌱) in a more natural, less robotic way.

 ---

 ## 🚀 How It Works

-- Runs **automatically every day** using GitHub Actions.
+- Runs **automatically multiple times per day** using GitHub Actions (you don’t need your PC to be on).
-- Appends the current date and time to `daily-log.md`.
-- Commits and pushes the change to the repo.
+- Randomly decides whether to commit or skip to simulate natural behavior.
+- Makes **multiple commits per run (randomly between 1 and 4 commits)**.
+- Commits are spaced out by **random wait times** to look more human.
+- All operations are fully cloud-based and automatic via GitHub.

 ---